The gums swell and bleed, the breath smells bad, and teeth become loose.

 People who have risk factors, such as poor oral hygiene, diabetes, and smoking, should receive treatment for these risk factors.
 Treatment of risk factors increases the success of the dentist's treatments of periodontitis.

 Unlike gingivitis, which usually disappears with good oral hygiene (daily brushing and flossing), periodontitis requires repeat professional care.
-People who have good oral hygiene can clean only 2 to 3 millimeters (1/10 inch) below the gum line.
+People who have good oral hygiene can clean only 2 to 3 millimeters (less than 1/8 inch) below the gum line.
 However, dentists can clean pockets up to 6 to 7 millimeters (¼ inch) deep using scaling and root-planing techniques, which thoroughly remove plaque and tartar and the diseased root surface.

-For pockets 5 millimeters (1/5 inch) deep or more, surgery is often required.
+For pockets 5 millimeters (about 3/16 inch) deep or more, surgery is often required.
 Dentists or periodontists may access the tooth below the gumline by surgically opening a flap of gum tissue (periodontal flap surgery).
 They thoroughly clean the teeth and correct bone defects (sometimes by bone grafting) under the flap and then sew the flap back in place.
 Dentists or periodontists may also remove part of the infected and separated gum (a gingivectomy) so that the rest of the gum can reattach tightly to the teeth and people can then remove the plaque at home.
 Sometimes teeth are removed (extracted).
 If the mouth is sore after surgery, a chlorhexidine mouth rinse used for 1 minute twice a day may be temporarily substituted for brushing and flossing.

 Dentists may prescribe antibiotics (such as amoxicillin or metronidazole), especially if a collection of pus (abscess Dental Abscess An abscess is a collection of pus.
 Pus is a mix of white blood cells, dead tissue, and bacteria.
 It builds up wherever your body is fighting an infection.
 A dental abscess is an abscess that... read more ) has developed.
 Dentists may also insert materials (filaments or gels) that contain antibiotics into deep gum pockets, so that high concentrations of the drug can reach the diseased area.
 Periodontal abscesses cause a burst of bone destruction, but immediate treatment with surgery and antibiotics may allow much of the damaged bone to quickly grow back.